 How does an AVR work?

 It controls output by sensing the voltage from the generator terminals and comparing it to a stable reference.
 The error signal is then used to adjust the field current by increasing or decreasing the current flow to an exciter stator, which in turn will lead to a lower or higher voltage at the main stator terminals.

 Different AVR designs - what do they look like?

-What happens is a generator AVR fails?
+What happens if a generator AVR fails?

 If the AVR on your generator fails, then the generator will lose excitation.
-This loss of excitation will cause the voltage to fall suddenly at the generators and this loss of voltage should cause the generator to shut down on an under-voltage fault.
+This loss of excitation will cause the voltage to fall suddenly at the generator and this loss of voltage should cause the generator to shut down on an under-voltage fault.

-if your generator does not have under-voltage protection set, then the generator may continue to run, which could cause severe damage to your equipment.
+If your generator does not have under-voltage protection set, then the generator may continue to run, which could cause severe damage to your equipment.